 There is a “special” card in each pack too which makes getting that player who you can develop into a 6 gold star player all the more exciting when you are scouting.

-Player packs may not be essential additions but they add a unique flavour to the game and make every scouting trip an exciting treasure hunt.
+Player packs may not be essential additions but they add a unique flavour to the game and make every scouting trip an exciting treasure hunt, now we have another season looming we have been discussing using only real players from the packs so I will let you know how that goes.

 Manager Kits are an interesting expansion.
 On the one hand, you are only getting a few dice, a new folder, some cards and tokens but they also add another element of realism to the game.